lubermudezz/DesignFront/README.md

 ## Get Started:

 - You can login with a username.
-  - 'user 1' will let you use the application as a common user.
+  - 'test' will let you use the application as a common user.
   - 'admin' will let you use the application as an admin.
 You'll be able to approve the user entries.